Auburn Riverside Invitational and NIETOC Qualifier

 No speed.
 A conversational speaking rate is more than adequate if you've done your homework and refined your case.

 Performance/meme cases will result in swift and appalling reprisals in your speaker points, even in the unlikely event that you win the round.
-A low-point win is virtually inevitable in that case, and likely indicates that your opponent has somehow become incapacitated during the round and was unable to gurgle a response.
+A low-point win is virtually inevitable in that case, and indicates that your opponent has somehow become incapacitated during the round and was unable to gurgle a response.

 Adaptation to your audience is one of the most basic and essential factors in debate, and public speaking in general.
 Please keep that in mind when formulating your strategy for the round.